-Lee Ufan (Free)
+Lee Ufan (Free) (Reviewed)

 In 2024, almost 50 years since his work was presented at the Art Gallery of New South Wales in the 1976 Biennale of Sydney, Lee Ufan returns to Sydney.
 Read our review here.

 Welcome to our popular What’s On Sydney page!
-Filter by Category or by Month or Search using the Search box.
+Browse events by Category, Month, or use the Search box.
+Events are listed by start date.
 For a better desktop view - head here.

 In 2024, almost 50 years since his work was presented at the Art Gallery of New South Wales in the 1976 Biennale of Sydney, Lee Ufan returns to Sydney.
 Read our review here.